peteroupc/peteroupc.github.io/random.md

 - The `/dev/urandom` device on many Unix-based operating systems, which often relies on both a PRNG and the same nondeterministic sources used by `/dev/random`.
 - The `BCryptGenRandom` method in recent versions of Windows.
 (An independent analysis, by Dorrendorf et al. 2009, showed flaws in an earlier version of `CryptGenRandom`.)
 - Two-source extractors, multi-source extractors, or cryptographic [**hash functions**](#Hash_Functions) that take very hard-to-predict signals from two or more nondeterministic sources as input.
+- A "fast-key-erasure" random number generator described by D.J.
+Bernstein in his blog.
 - An RNG implementation complying with NIST SP 800-90A.
 The SP 800-90 series goes into further detail on how RNGs appropriate for information security can be constructed, and inspired much of the "Cryptographic RNGs" section.

 <a id=Statistical_RNGs></a>